S&S LOGO

 REFERENCES

-HI.
-1990.
+I. 1990.
 Healy Dorothy, and Maurice Isserman.
 Dorothy Healy Remembers.
 New York and Oxford: Oxford University Press.
-[Multiple authors]
+[Multiple authors of a given work]

 Kautsky, Karl.
 1916 (1902).
 The Social Revolution.
 Chicago, Illinois: Charles H. Kerr and Co.
 [Cited and original publication dates]